orimaro123/english-dict-queries/README.md

 # English dictionary search app

 A search app which lets you query against an offline English dictionary.
-The search is done with a debouncer.
+The search is done with a debouncer, there is no search button.
-The app states are managed with Mobx and the css styling is done with Emotion.sh.
+The app states are managed with Mobx and the css styling is done with Emotion.sh

+## Features

+Use the search bar to check the following queries:

+### How many words start with the letter?
+### How many times does the letter appear in the dictionary?
+### How many words end with the letter ?
+### How many words have the same letter repeated in conjunction?

+## Getting started

+Install all dependencies: `yarn` or `yarn install`

 ## Available Scripts

-In the project directory, you can run:

 ### `yarn start`